 Create a calculator to answer those questions, and you’ll have an irresistible lead magnet.
 This type of lead generation tool is best for certain types of products and services.
 If your customers often ask about price or savings first, you have a product that could effectively use a calculator.

 We love calculators because they provide instant gratification.
 They answer our question immediately and efficiently.
 By providing transparency they also build trust.
-The SMA Marketing Inbound Revenue Calculator is a good example of this type of interactive content.

 Use calculators effectively with these strategies: